xxjapp/HBShell/README.md

 # HBShell

-Simple but powerful replacement for ./hbase shell
+A simple but powerful replacement for ./hbase shell

 ## Installation